CrossFit Open Workouts: The Modern Age (19-23)

 As much as the CrossFit Open has evolved through the years, some things just always stay the same.

-As an athlete, you gotta keep getting better (just look at how those times and scores have evolved over the years).
-You also have to be open to performing new (and, at times, nonsensical movements) on a short notice.
+As an athlete, you have to keep getting better.
+You also have to be open to performing new movement on a short notice.

 I guess these things are what makes the Open so “fun”!

-Personally, I like the widely-available stats and scores and using these from Opens from the past to benchmark my own progress.
-With this in mind, I suggest performing one (or 10) of these Open workouts ASAP.
-You never know when you’ll need to use it as a data point for a future (repeated) Open WOD!
+I like using past Open scores to measure my progress.
+I suggest performing one of these Open workouts soon.
+You never know when you’ll need to compare it to future Opens.

-HWPO Programming was the best preparation for me going into the 2023 CrossFit Open.
+Tom loved HWPO Programming when preparing for the 2023 CrossFit Open.
 Check out our review of HWPO Flagship here!

 Photo of author